emmanuelfonseca/PSRpy/docs/usage/parfiles.md

 >>> input_parfile.write(outfile="new.par")
 ```

-A new timing solution should appear in your local working area in the "new.par" ASCII file.
+A new timing solution should appear in your local working area as the "new.par" ASCII file.

 ## Creating Models from Scratch
-As discussed above, the `Parfile` object can be used in the absence of external timing solutions.
+As discussed above, the `Parfile` object can work independently of external information.
 An example is the instance where a user would like to simulate timing models and their corresponding TOAs based on custom simulation software.
-The following script shows how to use the `Parfile` object and its method to create a fake parfile.
+The following script demonstrates how the `Parfile` object and its methods can be used to create a fake parfile.

 ``` python
 #! /usr/bin/env python